cdoublev/css/doc/README.md

 ### Theory

-Parsing is the process of deriving an unstructured input, by applying production rules, into a representation that exposes its grammatical structure.
+Parsing is the process of deriving an unstructured input into a representation that exposes its grammatical structure by applying production rules.

 A ***parse tree*** (aka. derivation tree) is a hierarchical representation of this derivation.
 A branch node represents zero or more tokens matching a non-terminal, a combination, a repetition.
 A leaf node represents a single token matching a terminal.